aloksh85/image-annotation-app/README.md

   - Export statistics and validation
   - Integration with export dialog

+- ✅ **Phase 6**: Import & Edit
+  - ImportService with three-strategy image matching
+  - Import from COCO JSON format with label merging
+  - EditLabelDialog for changing annotation labels
+  - update_annotation_label() method in AnnotationManager
+  - Overwrite protection for exports (defaults to No)
+  - Full integration with existing annotation workflow

 - ✅ **Phase 7**: Subdirectory Support
   - SubdirectoryConfig model for base + relative paths
   - SubdirectoryLoadDialog for directory selection